I’ve written about Balfour Beatty before as a company with attractive income and growth characteristics.

 Price and value

-The fact is that investing is about the future and when it comes to equities, nobody really has the faintest idea what the future will bring.
+The fact is that investing is about the future, and when it comes to equities, nobody really has the faintest idea of what the future will bring.
 That is precisely why almost everybody fails to beat a blind and passive market tracking approach, and it’s also why the whole thing is so interesting in the first place.

 This uncertainty is why I’m not a fan of ‘target’ prices.
 Who exactly is aiming at this target?
 Given that share price movements in anything but the long-term are essentially random, having a ‘target’ price seems to me to be somewhat too close to what goes on inside a casino.

-I prefer to think of equity investments as only having a relative value; that is, a value relative to what else the stock market has to offer.
+I prefer to think of equity investments as only having a relative value, that is, a value relative to what else the stock market has to offer.

-So for example when I look at Balfour Beatty I know that, at least in the past, it has grown at about 12% a year, which is well above the average FTSE 100 or FTSE 250 company.
-I know that the dividend yield is almost 5% which is also well above average and at the same time seems likely to keep growing.
-I also know that it has grown more consistently than most other companies, with growth not coming in one or two fabulous years, but as a continuous stream of yearly success.
+So, for example, when I look at Balfour Beatty, I know that, at least in the past, it has grown at about 12% a year, which is well above the average FTSE 100 or FTSE 250 company.
+I know that the dividend yield is almost 5% which is also well above average and, at the same time, seems likely to keep growing.
+I also know that it has grown more consistently than most other companies, with growth not coming in one or two fabulous years but as a continuous stream of yearly success.

 The fact that Balfour Beatty offers a higher historic growth rate which has been achieved more consistently than with most other companies, means that I would perhaps expect it to trade at something of a premium relative to other companies.
-And yet the current share price means that the dividend yield is higher, and the long-term price to earnings ratio is lower, than most other mid and large-cap companies.
+And yet the current share price means that the dividend yield is higher, and the long-term price-to-earnings ratio is lower than most other mid and large-cap companies.

 I think, at the very least, this makes it an interesting proposition.

-I own shares in Balfour Beatty and the UK Value Investor model portfolio also holds Balfour Beatty.
+I own shares in Balfour Beatty, and the UK Value Investor model portfolio also holds Balfour Beatty.